FAQs on the Living Planet Index

 Are all studied wildlife populations in decline?

-No, the results of the LPI show that around half of the studied populations are increasing in abundance, while half are declining.
+No, the results of the LPI show that around half of the studied populations are stable or are increasing in abundance, while half are declining.
 The fact that there is such a large average decline suggests that the magnitude of the decline across many populations is much larger than magnitude for increasing populations.

 Endnotes